cbworden/shake-doc/_sources/technical_guide.txt

 influence of estimated ground motion at each grid point, obviating the need for precise fault geometries used in such estimates.

+.. _sec_directivity:

 Directivity
 --------------

 Another way in which a finite fault may affect the estimated ground motions is through directivity.
 Where a finite fault has been defined in ShakeMap, one may choose to apply a correction for rupture directivity.
-We use approach developed by Rowshandel (2010) for the NGA GMPEs (note: caution should be exercised when applying this directivity function to non-NGA GMPEs).
+We use approach developed by :ref:`Rowshandel \(2010\) <rowshandel2010>` for the NGA GMPEs (note: caution should be exercised when applying this directivity function to non-NGA GMPEs).
 For the purposes of this calculation, we assume a constant rupture over the fault surface.
 While the directivity effect is secondary to fault geometry, it can make a not-insignificant difference in the near-source ground motions up-rupture or along strike from the hypocenter.

-An example of the effect of the Rowshandel (2010) directivity term is shown clearly in :ref:`Figure 1.13 <figure1.13>` for a strike-slip faulting scenario along the Hayward Fault in the East Bay area of San Francisco.
+An example of the effect of the :ref:`Rowshandel \(2010\) <rowshandel2010>` directivity term is shown clearly in :num:`Figure #figure1-13` for a strike-slip faulting scenario along the Hayward Fault in the East Bay area of San Francisco.
 Unilateral rupture southeastward results in stronger shaking, particularly along the southern edge of the rupture.
-The frequency dependence of the directivity term provided by Rowshandel (2010) can be examined in detail by viewing the intermediate grids produced and stored in the ShakeMap output directory.
+The frequency dependence of the directivity term provided by :ref:`Rowshandel \(2010\) <rowshandel2010>` can be examined in detail by viewing the intermediate grids produced and stored in the ShakeMap output directory.

-.. _figure1.9:
+.. _figure1-9:

 .. figure:: _static/Figure_1_9.*
    :align: left

-   Figure 1.9.
    PGA ShakeMaps for the M6.7 Northridge, CA, earthquake showing effect of adding strong motion and intensity data.
 A) Finite fault only (red rectangle), no data; B) Strong motion stations (triangles) only; C).
 Finite Fault and strong motion stations (triangles); D) Finite Fault strong motion stations (triangles) and macroseismic data (circles).
-Notes: Stations and macroseismic observations are color coded to their equivalent intensity using Worden et al.
+Notes: Stations and macroseismic observations are color coded to their equivalent intensity using :ref:`Worden et al.
-   (2011).
+   \(2012\) <worden2012>`.
 D) Best possible constrained representation for this earthquake.

-.. _figure1.10:
+.. _figure1-10:

 .. figure:: _static/Figure_1_10.*
    :align: left

-   Figure 1.10.
    Intensity ShakeMaps for the M6.7 Northridge, CA, earthquake showing effect of adding strong motion and intensity data.
 A) Finite fault only (red rectangle), no data; B) Strong motion stations (triangles) only; C).
 Finite Fault and strong motion stations (triangles); D) Finite Fault strong motion stations (triangles) and macroseismic data (circles).
 Notes: D) is the best